lehzhu/financeAgent/README.md

    - Keep a small, stratified smoke set (calc/structured/narrative) and run in CI
    - Store evaluation dumps with per-type breakdown and diff against last run

-Stretch (if needed):
-- Optional reranking for narrative (e.g., ZeroEntropy or better embeddings) once the calculator is solid
-- Simple learned router (logreg/XGBoost) trained on labeled question types to reduce misroutes further

 ---